 A) Always keep the Gun pointed in a safe Direction.

-B) Always keep your finder off the trigger until ready to shoot.
+B) Always keep your finger off the trigger until ready to shoot.

 C) Always keep the gun unloaded until ready to use.